US Fed Expected To Hold Rate Steady Despite Trump Pressure To Cut - UrduPoint

 "I'll demand that interest rates drop immediately," he said, later adding that he would "put in a strong statement" if the Fed did not take his views on board.

-"I think I know interest rates much better than they do," he added.
+"I think I know interest rates much better than they do," he said.
 "And I think I know certainly much better than the one who's primarily in charge of making that decision."

 Most -- though not all -- economists expect Trump's tariff and immigration policies to be at least mildly inflationary, raising the cost of goods faced by consumers.